On this page: Active surveillance | Surgery | Other treatments | Chris's story | Key points

 A cut (incision) is made at the side of your abdomen where the affected kidney is located.
 In some cases, the incision is made in the front of the abdomen or in another area of the body where the cancer has spread.
 If you are having a radical nephrectomy, the surgeon will clamp off the major blood vessels and tubes in the affected kidney before removing it.

-The surgeon will make several small incisions and insert a tiny telescope (laparoscope) into one of the cuts.
-The laparoscope takes pictures of your body and projects them onto a TV screen.
+This is sometimes called keyhole or minimally invasive surgery.
+The surgeon will make several small incisions and insert a tiny instrument with a light and camera (laparoscope) into one of the cuts.
+The laparoscope takes pictures of your body and relays them to a TV screen.
 The surgeon inserts tools into the other incisions and performs the surgery using the images on the screen for guidance.

-This is a type of keyhole surgery.
-A surgeon makes small incisions in the abdomen and the camera and instruments are put in through the incisions to do the surgery.
-The surgeon then carries out the surgery using a machine to control the robotic arms.
-The surgeon has a 3D view of the operating area that they can magnify up to 10–12 times.
-There is no evidence yet that this type of surgery is better than other types.
+This is a type of laparoscopic surgery.
+A surgeon makes small incisions in the abdomen, and the camera and instruments are inserted through the incisions to perform the surgery.
+The surgeon has a 3D view that can be magnified up to 10–12 times and carries out the surgery using a machine to control the robotic arms.

-After surgery, you will be in hospital for 3–7 days.
+After surgery, you will usually be in hospital for 2–7 days.
+Once you are home, you will need to take some precautions while you recover.

-You will be given fluids and medication through a tube inserted into a vein (intravenous drip).
-You will also have other temporary tubes in place to help drain waste fluids away from the site of the operation.
+While in hospital, you will be given fluids and medicines via a tube inserted into a vein (intravenous drip).
+You will also have other temporary tubes to drain waste fluids away from the operation site.

 For a few days, you will most likely have a thin tube inserted in your bladder and attached to a bag that collects urine.
-This is called a urinary catheter, and it helps monitor the function of the remaining kidney.
+This is called a urinary catheter.
+Knowing how much urine you are passing helps hospital staff monitor the function of the remaining kidney.
 When the catheter is removed, you will be able to urinate normally again.

 You will have some pain in the areas where the incisions were made and where the kidney (or part of the kidney) was removed.

-If you are in pain, ask for medication to help control it.
-You might have an anaesthetic injected into the area around your spine (called an epidural), pain-killers injected into a vein or muscle, or a patient-controlled analgesic system, called a PCA system.
-The PCA system delivers a dose of pain relief medication when you push a button.
+If you are in pain, ask for medicine to help control it.
+You might have an anaesthetic injected into the area around your spine (epidural), painkillers injected into a vein or muscle, or a patient-controlled analgesia (PCA) system.
+The PCA system delivers a measured dose of pain relief medicine when you push a button.

 When you get home, you will need to take things easy and only do what is comfortable.
 Let your family and friends know that you need to rest a lot and might need some help around the house.